Oklahoma Labor Laws: Everything You Need to Know

 In the State of Oklahoma, employers are required to provide employees with two hours of time off to vote.
 This rule applies to employees who do not have three hours before or after a shift begins or ends in order to vote.
 Employees must show proof of having voted after doing so.

 If you need help learning more about Oklahoma labor laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.